Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

+We now demonstrate how the candidate space for edge extension can be restricted by applying the aforementioned definitions and lemmas.

-\begin{lemma}[Restricted Next-Based Verification] Let $e$ be a newly added edge to the computation walk $W$ whose ceiling edges $S$ in $H$, and let $e' \in \Next(e)$ be an edge that becomes a new candidate for extension due to the insertion of $e$.
+\begin{lemma}[Restricted Next-Based Candidate Edges for Verification] Let $e$ be a newly added edge (the last edge) to a computation walk $W$ in a footmarks graph $H$, where $S$ is the set of ceiling edges of $W-e$ in $H$.
+Let $e' \in \Next(e)$ be an edge that becomes a new candidate for extension due to the insertion of $e$.